shaloo/desc/docs/source/docs/thirdp_prov.rst

 **User API**

-When a user chooses to sign up for a Perks membership, Puttshack Cloud API implementation will send over the lead booker’s information to store as a new user in the Punchh Platform.
+When a user chooses to sign up for a Perks membership, the :ref:`PSC<ref_c_PSC>` will send over the lead booker’s information to store as a new user in the Punchh Platform.
 The loyalty membership identifier received from Punchh will be stored in the Puttshack `Cloud Database<ref_gsg_cloud_database>` for reference.

 -  `Create new user documentation <https://developers.punchh.com/pos-apis/point-of-sale/pos-create-user>`__